sroebuck/sbt-coverage/README.md

    nothing else.
  * `coverage test` - to compile, instrument and test but not produce a report.
  * `coverage report` - a long form of just entering `coverage`.
 This does everything.
+It optionally takes a space-separated list of output formats, which can contain `html`, `coberturaxml`, or `emmaxml`.
  * `coverage clean` - clean the code coverage output files from your target directory.
 This is probably a good thing to do whenever you are producing a new report as there is currently no code which checks to make sure that